lgauriau/test/Projects.md

 <h2>DEC Project</h2>

-This project was made on my first year in IMT.
+It was made on my first year in IMT.
 I was part of a multicultural group working together to create a robot using an Arduino card.
-Then the final target was to win a race against other students.
+The purpose was to win a race against other students.
-Each of us split on different tasks :
+Each of us split on different tasks.
+I took part in the design creation for the robot.
+After balancing between aesthetic and performance i designed the blueprint on Cura, and printed in 3d the shell of our vehicle.

 <h2>DEV Project</h2>

+The topic was a suggestion from a teacher for our group.
+He's teaching Big Data in IMT to 3rd year students.
+He was using a Raspberry PI server in class and wanted us to reorganise the pi's in order to be easily carried and then install Docker on each cards.
+What we did :
+* Design a box to carry the server from class to class to plug one ethernet and deliver power supply from one plug
+* Install Debian on the PI's
+* List IP adresses using Putty
+* Attempt to install Docker

 <h2>Network Project</h2>